 From Behavioural Repertoire to Candidate Affordance

-Natural-history evidence can consequently form the first stage ofa cautious evidential process.
+Natural-history evidence can consequently form the first stage of a cautious evidential process.
 Observation of a behaviour in wild animals establishes biological possibility.
 Ecological evidence can then be used to examine the circumstances in which that behaviour occurs and the functions it may serve.
 From that information, captive environments can provide conditions allowing the behaviour—or potentially the functional outcome underlying it—to be expressed.

 At this point, however, the opportunity should be regarded as a candidate affordance, not an established welfare requirement.